kusl/openroom2/README.md

 So in another case, we have the relation between a room and its room hours.

-Room has id, name, group, position, capacity, description, and resource hours.
+Resource has id, name, group, position, capacity, description, and resource hours.
+ResourceHours has id, resource id, status, start date, end date, start time, end time.